For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Strigopidae (New Zealand Parrots)

-NEW ZEALAND KAKA (Nestor meridionalis) [E]
+NEW ZEALAND KAKA (Nestor meridionalis) – We saw both the North and South Island forms.
+[E]

 Psittacidae (Parrots)